 David Lamb is an investment banker and consultant with four decades’ experience in publishing and the information industry.
-He heads up C&E’s merger and acquisitions activities through his role as principal of our sister firm, STM Advisers.
-STM Advisers works on M&A transactions and financing related to professional and scholarly publishing.
-Recent STMA clients include the American National Standards Institute, the American Association for the Advancement of Science, the New England Journal of Medicine, the American Astronomical Society, and the Mathematical Association of America.
+As the principal at STM Advisers, David works with C&E on engagements related to professional and academic publishing.
+Recent clients include the American National Standards Institute, the American Association for the Advancement of Science, the New England Journal of Medicine, the American Astronomical Society, and the Mathematical Association of America.

-In the consumer book publishing sphere, David has operated since 2015 as Book Advisors LLC with partner Susan Reich.
+In the consumer book publishing sphere, David has operated Book Advisors LLC since 2015 with partner Susan Reich.
 Together they have completed transactions with The McEvoy Group/Chronicle Books, Counterpoint Publishing, Hachette Livre, Rowman and Littlefield, and Laurence King Publishing.
 Book Advisors has also represented major publishers including Penguin Random House and DC Thomson & Co.
 Ltd. (Scotland) in consulting and buy-side engagements.